CloudLabs-Samples/EduLabs/Security-ISV/PaloAlto/00-getting-started.md

 ### Getting started with the environment

+1. To get the lab environment details, you can select the Environment Details tab.

 1. You can start(1) or stop(2) the Virtual Machine from the Resources tab.

      ![](../images/image031.png)